-This is an advanced level computer course that will equip students with the knowledge and skills for top-level performance with productivity software.
-Technology concepts will be emphasized to help students correctly format documents, presentations and spreadsheets.
+This advanced-level computer course will equip students with the knowledge and skills for top-level performance with productivity software.
+Technology concepts will be emphasized to help students correctly format documents, presentations, and spreadsheets.
 This course prepares students for the Microsoft Office Specialist exams in Word, Excel, and PowerPoint.
 Some colleges and universities offer college credits or course waivers to certified Office Specialists.

 ACCOUNTING AND FINANCE CLUSTER

 PERSONAL FINANCE AND INVESTING (AD)